Ruchielle/-E-Commerce-Customer-Behavior-and-Consumer-Insights-Dashboard-/README.md

       - The Age column was then converted from text to a whole number in Power Query and this also resolved downstream DAX comparison issues.

 ### Exploratry Data Analysis
  - Who are our customers?
      - What age, gender, income level, and location make up our customer base?

  - How often do customers shop, and who shops the most?
      - Which age group and income group are the most active buyers?

  - How much do customers spend, and who are the high value customers?
      - Which segments are Low, Medium, or High spenders, and where are they concentrated.

  - What do customers prefer to buy?
      - Which product categories are most popular overall, and does that preference change by gender?

  - Do customers care more about brand or price?
      - Are they loyal to brands, or are they price driven shoppers?

  - How fast do customers decide to buy?
      - Do they make quick decisions, or take time to research before purchasing?

  - Where are our customers located, and what kind of city do they live in?
      - Which states have the most customers, and are they in big cities (Tier 1) or smaller ones (Tier 2/3)?

+### Key Insights and Visuals
+ - Product Category Distribution
+     - Clothing is the strongest product category
+           - The Product Category visual shows that Clothing had the highest number of respondents, with 85 customers selecting it as their preferred product category.

+ - Spending Category by City Tier
+      - Medium spenders represent the biggest opportunity
+           - The Spending Category by City Tier visual shows that medium-spending customers (customers who spend between 1,000 and 5,000) form the largest spending group across every city tier.
+Tier 2 is particularly important, with 46.7% of respondents falling into the medium-spending category.

+ - Shopping Frequency by Age Group
+      - Younger customers shop more frequently
+             - The Shopping Frequency by Age Group visual shows that shopping frequency is strongest among customers aged 20–39, while customers aged 50+ have the lowest average shopping frequency.

+ - Product Category by Gender
+      - Gender influences secondary product preferences
+              - The Product Category by Gender visual shows that both men and women prefer Clothing, but their secondary preferences differ:
+                   - Men Electronics
+                   - Women Fashion

+ - Purchase Decision Time
+     - Most customers make purchasing decisions quickly
+            - The Purchase Decision Time visual shows that the majority of customers make their purchasing decisions within a day, indicating relatively short consideration periods for many products.